Kaicheng1995/predcit-future-sales/README.md

 ![](https://github.com/Kaicheng1995/predict-future-sales/blob/master/img/all.png)

 ### ***Lag features + Mean Encoding***
 Since it's a time series quetsion, I include lag features to help prediction.
 When doing label encoding, it has some shortcomings.
-Since we have tem-million observations, the value of observations that have been encoded could have passive influences on the prediction result because they have real number meanings.
-To deal with the wide-scattered observations, we can process them with mean encoding.
+Since I have tem-million observations, the value of observations that have been encoded could have passive influences on the prediction result because they have real number meanings.
+To deal with the wide-scattered observations, I can process them with mean encoding.

 Actually every feature has real meanings instead of just raw data processing.
 ```